| Last updated

-Reality TV star and law student, Kim Kardashian-West, has previously expressed her support for Brendan Dassey as well.
+Even the reality TV star and law student, Kim Kardashian-West, has expressed her support for Brendan Dassey.
 In 2019, she tweeted Wisconsin Governor, Tony Evers, and urged him to read Brendan Dassey's letter requesting a pardon.

 Please @GovEvers Read this letter https://t.co/iiYVRlSfLK

 - Kim Kardashian West (@KimKardashian) October 3, 2019

 Brendan has an older brother, Bobby Dassey, and half-brother, Brad Dassey.
 Earlier this year, Brad spoke out about Barb Tadych's possible tampering with evidence in the case and argues that his uncle Avery is "innocent".

 Brendan is in his thirties now.
 He was incarcerated as a teenager in his final year of high school.
 In his letter to Evers in 2019, he said he aspires to work in the video games industry if and when he is released from prison.
 But Evers has so far rejected Dassey's request of a pardon, despite a huge amount of backing.

 As of November 2021, Brendan Dassey is still in prison, as is his uncle, Steven Avery.
 At age 17, Brendan Dassey was convicted of first-degree homicide in the Teresa Halbach case and charged with rape, murder and mutilation of a corpse.